peteroupc/peteroupc.github.io/bernsupp.md

 > 2. The method in this section doesn't require $f(\lambda)$ to have a particular minimum or maximum.
 In the approximate Bernoulli factory setting, the following changes to the method are needed:
 >     - $f(\lambda)$ must be continuous on the closed unit interval ($a=0$, $b=1$) and take on only values in that interval.
 >     - If any Bernstein coefficient returned by the method is less than 0 or greater than 1, double the value of $n$ and repeat the method starting at step 2 until that condition is no longer true.
+> 3. It would be of interest to build Chebyshev-like interpolants that sample $f(\lambda)$ at rational values of $\lambda$ that get closer to the Chebyshev points (e.g., $cos(j\pi/n)$) with increasing $n$, and to find results that provide explicit bounds (with no hidden constants) on the approximation error that are close to those for Chebyshev interpolants.

 <a id=Which_functions_admit_a_Bernoulli_factory></a>
 ### Which functions admit a Bernoulli factory?